 2.A school and an incubator in one

 Tiger Ventures is fully integrated and co-located with a business incubator, where businesses get free rent and utilities in exchange for their partnership with the school.
-Current businesses include a resident artist, a mushroom farming company, a transportation company, a graphic design studio, a vegan catering business, a tech company, and an indoor agriculture company, though the roster continues to change.
+Former and current businesses include a resident artist, a mushroom farming company, a transportation company, a graphic design studio, a vegan catering business, a tech company, and an indoor agriculture company, though the roster continues to change.

 Students get to work alongside local entrepreneurs to explore their own passions and turn those interests into real businesses that can help revitalize the local community.
-For example, 9th graders in the 2020-21 school year are taking part in the mxINC Marketplace, where they learn the process entrepreneurs use to create and build a product by working in teams to form a start-up, create a product, and pitch their ideas to investors to launch their company.
-All products will be sold online through a private e-commerce site.
+For example, 9th graders in the 2020-21 school year took part in the mxINC Marketplace, where they learned the process entrepreneurs use to create and build a product by working in teams to form a start-up, create a product, and pitch their ideas to investors to launch their company.
+All products were sold online through a private e-commerce site.

 “The teachers and staff at Tiger Ventures are the main things that stand out to me.
 I’ve been to about 15 different schools during my life and I’ve never had a connection with teachers like this.
 When I get to school, I know that the teachers really care about me, because they take the time to make sure I’m doing okay at home and that I have everything I need.
 They really care about making sure all students succeed.”

 3.Academic learning through integrated projects

 At Tiger Ventures, students master the knowledge and skills needed for graduation from their teachers and through projects with business partners.
 Tiger Ventures school leaders’ commitment to promoting student entrepreneurship is particularly ambitious and meaningful.
 More than 98 percent of the school’s students receive free and reduced lunch, and the school ensures that all students receive equal opportunities to engage with the real world.
 In this way, Tiger Ventures raises the bar for alternative education.